 16 Types of Feelings and Emotions

-That is the second part of our today’s lesson where we will learn the definition of each feeling and emotion:
+That is the second part of today’s lesson where we will learn the definition of each feeling and emotion:

-Proud – Happy because of doing something well.
+- Proud – Happy because of doing something well.

-Bored – Not having fun and feeling tired of doing nothing.
+- Bored – Not having fun and feeling tired of doing nothing.

-Curious – Wanting to know more about something.
+- Curious – Wanting to know more about something.

-Playful – Feeling happy and ready to play.
+- Playful – Feeling happy and ready to play.

-Tired – Feeling sleepy or needing rest.
+- Tired – Feeling sleepy or needing rest.

-Hungry – Wanting to eat food.
+- Hungry – Wanting to eat food.

-Angry – Feeling mad or upset.
+- Angry – Feeling mad or upset.

-Worried – Thinking something bad might happen.
+- Worried – Thinking something bad might happen.

-Scared – Afraid or frightened by something.
+- Scared – Afraid or frightened by something.

-Happy – Feeling very good and smiling.
+- Happy – Feeling very good and smiling.

-Confused – Not understanding something.
+- Confused – Not understanding something.

-Nervous – Feeling worried or shy about something.
+- Nervous – Feeling worried or shy about something.

-Disgusted – Not liking something, like a bad smell or taste.
+- Disgusted – Not liking something, like a bad smell or taste.

-Annoyed – Feeling bothered by something.
+- Annoyed – Feeling bothered by something.

-Sad – Feeling unhappy or wanting to cry.
+- Sad – Feeling unhappy or wanting to cry.

-Amused – Finding something funny or laughing.
+- Amused – Finding something funny or laughing.

 Example Sentences of Feelings and Emotions for Kids